Language selection

 Derogatory geographical names

 Natural Resources Canada (NRCan) and the naming authorities of the Geographical Names Board of Canada (GNBC) are aware of the derogatory nature of certain place names.
 As with language and terminology, the names of geographical features evolve over time, alongside changing societal values.
-The names of geographical features, as well as community names, are not static and may change through processes and procedures maintained by Canada’s naming authorities.
+The names of geographical features, as well as community names, are not static and may change through processes and procedures established by Canada’s naming authorities.

 What we are doing